duncanleung/duncanleung.com/src/drafts/2020-02-15-serverless-securing-lambda-api-endpoints.md

 <!-- ------------------------------------------------------------------------------------------------------- -->

 ## Cognito User Pool

+- We can think of Cognito as a collection of 3 different services: Cognito User Pools, Cognito Federated Identities and Cognito Sync
+- Cognito User Pools is a managed identity service (registration/verify email/password policy etc. etc.).
+After signign in user can access - APIs on API Gateway that require sign in
+- Cognito Federated Identities - allows you to take auth token issues by auth providers and exchange it for a set of temporary AWS credentials
+- Cognito Sync - nobody uses it lmao, it syncs user data across multiple devices

+- In short - when user registers, confirms their email etc. the client talks with Cognito User Pools, and after a successful sign-in, Cognito User Pools returns a JWT token.
+This token is later used for authorization in API Gateway.

 - endpoints called by the client directly doesn't have any IAM roles they can use to authenticate themselves with. you should use Cognito user pools